Acers-Org/digiphront-backend/README.md

-# EDUCLAN BACKEND
+# DIGIPHRONT BACKEND

-This repository serves as the backend for EDUCLAN- an edutech solution that allows schools to provided learning services to students and manage their data.
+This repository serves as the backend for DigiPhront- an edutech solution that allows schools to provided learning services to students and manage their data.

 ## Table of Content